Micah Richards: England senior team

 In November 2006, Richards received a call-up to the England squad for a friendly against the Netherlands after playing only 28 professional club matches.
-He had previously won three caps for the England under-21 team, and was chosen to start the match on 15 November 2006 against the Netherlands after regular right back Gary Neville withdrew through injury.
+He had previously won three caps for the England under-21 team, and was chosen to start the match on 15 November 2006 against the Netherlands after regular right-back Gary Neville withdrew through injury.
 It made him England's youngest-ever defender, breaking the record previously held by Rio Ferdinand.
-After the game finished in a 1–1 draw, pundit Alan Hansen and Alan Shearer both praised Richards’ performance.
+After the game finished in a 1–1 draw, pundits Alan Hansen and Alan Shearer both praised Richards' performance.

 He scored his first international goal in the UEFA Euro 2008 qualifier against Israel on 8 September 2007 at Wembley Stadium.
-Richards reflected on his BBC Sport column, saying that it was a great day for him and England, as well as, made it something to remember.
+Richards reflected on his BBC Sport column, saying that it was a great day for him.
 Richards played regularly during Steve McClaren's time as England manager, making 11 appearances.

 However, following McClaren's sacking in November 2007, Richards fell out of favour.
 In Fabio Capello's four years in charge of the England team, Richards played only once, as a substitute against France in November 2010.
 Upon Capello's resignation in February 2012, Richards spoke of his frustration: "To be frozen out of your international side is hard to take sometimes.
 Everyone wants to play for their international team, especially when you're playing in a team that's doing so well.
 I didn't get a chance under Capello.
 I don't know why.
 I always asked the question, but I never got an answer."

 Following Capello's resignation in February 2012, Richards gained an immediate recall to the England team.
 Caretaker coach Stuart Pearce had coached Richards at both Manchester City and for the under-21s, and selected him to play against the Netherlands.
 However, when new coach Roy Hodgson named his squad for UEFA Euro 2012, Richards was omitted.
 Hodgson explained his decision by saying "It was going to be one of Phil Jones or Micah Richards and I chose Jones."